Draconic-Inc/Draconic-Evolution/README.md

 -Redistribute this in its entirety as source or compiled code.

 -Create or distribute code which contains 50% or more Functionally Equivalent Statements* from this repository.

+This is bassed on the CoFH "Don't Be a Jerk" License https://github.com/CoFH/CoFHCore/blob/master/README.md